nus-labs/labs/README.md

 ```

 ## Configurations
 LABS uses JSONs to read a configuration.
 A configuration consists of a variety of annotation classes with different fields which are described below.
 Note that some classes may be different from the figure in the paper as LABS has been updated.
+The implementation of all the annotations for LABS can be found in /src/main/scala/labs/passes/Annotations.scala.

 ### ClockAnnotation and ResetAnnotation
 As a FIRRTL design generated from Yosys may not be fully compatible with the FIRRTL compiler especially due t clock and reset ports, ClockAnnotation and ResetAnnotation are used to help.